Powdercoat Paint Processing Colours

 B&R offer a range of standard powdercoat colours and finishes on all of our electrical enclosures.
 Other colour options are available on request.
 Contact one of our sales representative to discuss your powdercoat colour options.

-We use the electrical industry colours of Light Grey (RAL7035) and White (Mist Blue).
+We use the electrical industry colours of Light Grey (RAL7035) and Pearl White.
 Enclosures and external components are powdercoated in Light Grey with a ripple finish.
-Internal components are painted White (Mist Blue) with a gloss finish.
+Internal components are painted Pearl White.

 The Pre-Treatment Process

 The majority of B&R’s powdercoated products are manufactured from zinc coated steel.
 This has a continuous hot dipped zinc coating (20 microns) added to the raw material, giving added corrosion resistance.
 The pre-treatment process itself consists of four stages.

 Stages one and two are both cleaning stages, which remove all unwanted oils and grease and apply a protective coating of Iron Phosphate.
 The Iron Phosphate provides an insulating barrier on the surface of the metal, which also improves the adhesion and ensures an even and consistent coverage.

 Stage three is a rinse tank with pressurised recirculated fresh water.

 Stage four consists of a final sealing rinse.

 Titration Tests are conducted on both Phosphate tanks, to ensure that the values recorded meet the specifications that have been agreed in consultation with our pre-treatment chemical and powdercoat suppliers.